MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

     -   Version: 2020.09.14

-    -   Follow the instructions in [Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Hub Marketplace](../operator/azure-stack-aks-engine.md).
+    -   Follow the instructions in the following article [Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Hub Marketplace](../operator/azure-stack-aks-engine.md)

--   The Kubernetes cluster administrator will need to download the new aks-engine version, version 0.51.0.
-See instructions in [Install AKS engine on Linux in Azure Stack Hub](./azure-stack-kubernetes-aks-engine-deploy-linux.md).
+-   The Kubernetes cluster administrator will need to download the new aks-engine version 0.51.0.
+See instructions in the following article, [Install AKS engine on Linux in Azure Stack Hub](./azure-stack-kubernetes-aks-engine-deploy-linux.md).
 You can follow the same process you use to install the cluster for the first time.
 The update will overwrite the previous binary.
-For example, if you used the get-akse.sh script, follow the same steps outlined in [Install in a connected environment](./azure-stack-kubernetes-aks-engine-deploy-linux.md#install-in-a-connected-environment).
-The same process applies if you're installing on a Windows system; for instructions, see [Install AKS engine on Windows in Azure Stack Hub](./azure-stack-kubernetes-aks-engine-deploy-windows.md).
+For example, if you used the get-akse.sh script, follow the same steps outlined in this section [Install in a connected environment](./azure-stack-kubernetes-aks-engine-deploy-linux.md#install-in-a-connected-environment).
+The same process applies if you're installing in on a Windows system, article [Install AKS engine on Windows in Azure Stack Hub](./azure-stack-kubernetes-aks-engine-deploy-windows.md).

 ## AKS engine and Azure Stack version mapping